OpenBCI/OpenBCI_Experiment/README.md

 Download [this video](video.mp4).
 Once you're ready to start, press ```Start Data Stream``` in the GUI,open the video, and make it Full-Screen.
 Every time a puppy appears in the video, press the button.
 The video is around 3 minutes long.
 You're now ready to press play!

-## Step 5: Retrieve and Send Data
+## Step 5: Retrieve Data

 Once you've finished watching the video, press ```Stop Data Stream```.
 In your /Documents/OpenBCI_GUI/Recordings folder you should find the recorded data for that session.

-## Step 6: Process the Recorded Data
+## Step 6: Process Data

 In [this file], you'll find sample code to read, plot, and analyze the recorded data.

+## Step 7: Create your Own Experiment

+Once you understand how to conduct an experiment, you can modify [this Python script](ExternalTriggerCreator_quick.py) to make your own video.
+The current code reads the images stored in the ```Images``` folder, shuffles them, and creates a video with 4 different sessions.
+Each session displays the images at a different rate.
+Each image has an embedded trigger and is separated from the others by a fixation cross.